suncoast-devs/handbook/resources/interview-practice/sample-questions.md

 - What is docker?
 - What is kubernetes?
 - Have you ever used a CI server?
-- Talk to me about Horizontal vs Vertical Scaling solutions
+- Talk to me about Horizontal vs. Vertical Scaling solutions
 - What is Blue-green deployment?